PanACEA - STEP2C -01

 3. Body weight (in light clothing and with no shoes) between 40 and 90 kg, inclusive.

-5. A chest X-ray (no older than 2 weeks) which, in the opinion of the Investigator, isconsistent with TB.
+1. A chest X-ray (no older than 2 weeks) which shows abnormalities that, in the opinionof the Investigator, are consistent with TB.

-6. Sputum positive on microscopy from concentrated sputum for acid-fast bacilli on atleast one sputum sample (at least 1+ on the IUATLD/WHO scale).
+2. Sputum positive on microscopy from concentrated sputum for acid-fast bacilli (atleast 1+ on the IUATLD/WHO scale) AND/OR positive GeneXpert MTB/RIF Ultra®semi-quantitative result "medium" or "high" on at least one sputum sample.

-7. The participant understands the interaction between the study drugs and certain foodsand is willing to forgo the consumption of foods high in tyramine for the period ofstudy medication, which will be necessary if randomized to arm 4.
+3. The participant understands the interaction between the study drugs and certainfoods and is willing to forgo the consumption of those foods for the period of studymedication.

-8. The participant is not of child-bearing potential or is willing to use effectivemethods of contraception when engaging in heterosexual intercourse, as defined below:
+4. The participant is not of child-bearing potential or is willing to use effectivemethods of contraception when engaging in heterosexual intercourse, as definedbelow:

 Exclusion